-People also often say liminal spaces give us a fresh start.
+People also often say spaces of liminality give us a fresh start.
 We can put aside the things we didn’t like from a past situation and start afresh with a new positive outlook.

 3. Creativity and innovation

 Liminal spaces can be scary and uncomfortable.
 When we don’t know what’s coming, we’ll often feel anxious and sick in the stomach.
-Physical liminal spaces can also be empty and spooky, such as empty stairwells.
+Physically, they can also be empty and spooky, such as empty stairwells.